terrelsa13/MUMC/README.md

 # Script
 ## media_cleaner.py
-This script will go through all played movies, tv episodes, videos, trailers, audio, and audiobooks for the specified user(s) and their configured libraries; deleting any media played past the configured number of days.
+This script will go through all played movies, tv episodes, audio, and audiobooks for the specified user(s) and their configured libraries; deleting any media played past the configured number of days.

 # Configuration
 ## media_cleaner_config.py
 The first time you run the script it will attempt to create the config file by asking a handful of questions.
+## media_cleaner_config_defaults.py
+Customize your default values before running for the script the first time.
 ## Configuration Contents

 #### Media will be deleted once it has been played the configured number of days ago:
 ```python
 #----------------------------------------------------------#